• Skip to main content

 David Hume

-While the period was crowned by the philosophical brilliance of David Hume and Adam Smith, the father of modern economics, what was remarkable about the Scottish Enlightenment was the broad range of achievements.
+The period was crowned by the philosophical brilliance of David Hume and Adam Smith, the father of modern economics.

 It wasn’t just about quantity it was about quality said Professor Sir Tom Devine, Director of Edinburgh University who called it, “in-depth brilliance.”

-All the more remarkable considering that in the last dark decade of the 17th century Scotland had suffered a number of serious famines and was almost bankrupt thanks to the debilitating effects of the Darien fiasco.
+All the more remarkable considering that in the last dark decade of the 17th century, Scotland had suffered several serious famines.

 In addition, a number of commentators point to the pervasive influence of the Kirk, an organisation described by historian and broadcaster Melvin Bragg as a “repressive religious society.”